apocalyptech/animalwellsave/README.md

  - Similarly, mapping buttons/reservoirs to which doors they open would be nice, to be able to couple those a bit more closely.
 At the moment, button/door states are all-or-nothing.
+ - Sine Wave puzzle.
+Basically just completely forgot about this one.

 Usage
 -----